 - You would like to transfer ownership of your property to a beneficiary, but not until your death.

-- You want to avoid probate court.
+- You want that piece of property to avoid probate court.

 - You would like to retain ownership, responsibility, and control of your property while you are alive.

 STATE OF , ss: